zeek/spicy/doc/tutorial/index.rst

 ================

-To turn the Spicy-side grammar into a Zeek analyzer, we need to provide Spicy's Zeek plugin with a description of how to employ it.
+To turn the Spicy-side grammar into a Zeek analyzer, we need to provide Zeek with a description of how to employ it.
 There are two parts to that: Telling Zeek when to activate the analyzer, and defining events to generate.
 In addition, we will need a Zeek-side script to do something with our new TFTP events.
 We will